Utah: Utah Territory (1850–1896)

 The Utah Territory was much smaller than the proposed state of Deseret, but it still contained all of the present states of Nevada and Utah as well as pieces of modern Wyoming and Colorado.
 It was created with the Compromise of 1850, and Fillmore, named after President Millard Fillmore, was designated the capital.
 The territory was given the name Utah after the Ute tribe of Native Americans.
 Salt Lake City replaced Fillmore as the territorial capital in 1856.

 By 1850, there were around 100 black people in the territory, the majority of whom were slaves.
 In Salt Lake County, 26 slaves were counted.
 In 1852, the territorial legislature passed the Act in Relation to Service and the Act for the relief of Indian Slaves and Prisoners formally legalizing slavery in the territory.
 Slavery was abolished in the territory during the Civil War.

-In 1850, Salt Lake City sent out a force known as the Nauvoo Legion and engaged the Timpanogos in the Battle at Fort Utah.
+In 1850, following a period of increasing tensions with the Timpanogos, Salt Lake City sent out a force known as the Nauvoo Legion, composed of 90 Mormon militiamen, and attacked an encampment of Timpanogos in what was called the Battle at Fort Utah, but would later be known as the 'Provo River massacre', in which between 40 and 100 Native Americans were killed.

 Disputes between the Mormon inhabitants and the U.S. government intensified due to the practice of plural marriage, or polygamy, among members of the LDS Church.
 The Mormons were still pushing for the establishment of a State of Deseret with the new borders of the Utah Territory.
 Most, if not all, of the members of the U.S. government opposed the polygamous practices of the Mormons.

 Members of the LDS Church were viewed as un-American and rebellious when news of their polygamous practices spread.
 In 1857, particularly heinous accusations of abdication of government and general immorality were leveled by former associate justice William W. Drummond, among others.
 The detailed reports of life in Utah caused the administration of James Buchanan to send a secret military "expedition" to Utah.
 When the supposed rebellion should be quelled, Alfred Cumming would take the place of Brigham Young as territorial governor.
 The resulting conflict is known as the Utah War, nicknamed "Buchanan's Blunder" by the Mormon leaders.